Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 \subsection{State-transition diagram of Brownian circuits}

-Since Brownian particles are classical, we treat each one as localized at a discrete point along a wire.
-In practice, Brownian motion causes each particle to relax to an equilibrium distribution on its wire, and it remains on that wire until a CJoin gate transfers it to a neighboring wire.
-When the transition rate of the gates is sufficiently slow compared with the relaxation time of Brownian motion along the wire, it is reasonable to model the system as a Markov process in which transitions occur between wire-localized equilibrium states.
+As Brownian particles are classical, we treat each particle as localized at a discrete point along a wire.
+In practice, Brownian motion causes each particle to relax to an equilibrium distribution on its wire, and it remains on the wire until a CJoin gate transfers it to a neighboring wire.
+When the transition rate of the gates is sufficiently slow compared with the relaxation time of the Brownian motion along the wire, the system can be reasonably modeled as a Markov process in which transitions occur between wire-localized equilibrium states.
 In this coarse-grained picture, the position of a particle is fully described by the wire it occupies.
-By assigning logical variables to the wires, the circuit's dynamics can be mapped onto a discrete logical state space, and the resulting stochastic evolution is governed by a master equation.
+By assigning logical variables to the wires, we can map the circuit dynamics onto a discrete logical state space, and the resulting stochastic evolution is governed by a master equation.
 This representation naturally leads to a state-transition diagram, where nodes represent discrete logic states determined by particle configurations, and edges represent allowed transitions induced by gates.

-A Brownian circuit can be represented as a discrete Brownian motion on a state-transition diagram.
-By adopting a coarse-grained representation of particle positions as the logical variables of the wires, the particle arrangement on the wires directly corresponds to a set of logic variables, thereby forming a circuit logic state.
-Consequently, the Brownian time evolution of the circuit is equivalent to the motion of a single particle on the state-transition diagram, with the logic states serving as discrete coordinates.
+A Brownian circuit can be represented as discrete Brownian motion on a state-transition diagram.
+By adopting a coarse-grained representation of particle positions as logical variables of the wires, the particle arrangement on the wires directly corresponds to a set of logic variables, thereby forming a circuit logic state.
+Consequently, the Brownian time evolution of the circuit is equivalent to the motion of a single particle in the state-transition diagram, with the logic states serving as discrete coordinates.